Photography Terminology Explained

 Raw files are files that have remained unaltered and still have all the image data recorded by the sensor when the photo was taken.
 None of the data has been discarded because the file has not undergone compression or other imaging processing.

-Red-eye can be avoided by maintaining at least 6” distance between the flash and the camera lens.
-Or, use a digital camera with red-eye reduction feature.
+Red-eye can be avoided by maintaining at least a 6” distance between the flash and the camera lens.
+Or, use a digital camera with a red-eye reduction feature.

 There are now ways to reduce the occurrence of red eye by: